 - Disabling automatic starting of the NA services.
-See "Disable All NA Services" on page 44. - Physical changes to the NA server (for example, disconnecting the power source or the network cable).
+See Disable All Services. - Physical changes to the NA server (for example, disconnecting the power source or the network cable).

 Continue with Task 3.

 Task 2: Disable NA in the Primary Location

 If the primary location is accessible, disable NA by completing the steps in this task.
 If you anticipate losing connectivity to the primary location, complete as many of these steps as possible while connectivity remains.
 If you are unable to complete this task before losing connectivity to the primary location, also consider the information in Task 1: Plan to Disable NA in the Primary Location.